How to DIY the BEST Overhead Garage Storage!

-My new studio (actually a repurposed garage) has wonderfully high ceilings which makes for great light and great storage.
+My new studio (actually a carport we had converted into a garage before moving in) has wonderfully high ceilings which makes for great light and great storage!

 See, I like to offer my “Stocking Families” the added value of continuity.
 I protect their investment by offering Add-On Christmas stockings.
-As their family grows I will craft a stocking for each new member that blends right in with their original stockings.
-To do this I have to hang on to all those remnants and scraps (and keep them organized and somewhat accessible.
+As their families grow, I will craft a stocking for each new member that blends right in with their original stockings.
+To do this, I have to hang on to all those remnants and scraps.
+And keep them organized and somewhat accessible.

-However, these tubs can be quite heavy, and I’ll need to climb a ladder.
+However, these tubs are heavy!
+And I’ll need to climb a ladder.
 So this was going to require something special.
+Definitely a DIY project.